Cheap dry cat food has sparked an obesity epidemic among cats in countries where high-carbohydrate pet foods are readily available.

 - Play with the cat daily so that he can make use of his hunting skills.

-- Feed the cat in a remote area of the house, making it more work to take a trip to the food bowl and thus forcing the cat to expend more energy to get his food.
+- Feed the cat in a remote area of the house so that he has to expend more energy to get his food.

 Weight reduction programs require veterinary supervision.
 Be sure to take your cat in for regular progress assessments and health checks.